zimfw/zimfw/README.md

 Installation
 ------------
 Installing Zim is easy.
-If you have a different shell framework installed (like oh-my-zsh or prezto), uninstall those first to prevent conflicts.
-Arch users can install [zsh-zim-git](https://aur.archlinux.org/packages/zsh-zim-git/) from the AUR.
+If you have a different shell framework installed (like oh-my-zsh or prezto), *uninstall those first to prevent conflicts*.
 It can be installed manually by following the instructions below:

 1. In a Zsh shell, clone the repository:
   ```